See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming

-Teaching robots new tasks from human guidance rather than code-based programming makes automation more accessible to non-experts.
+Teaching robots from human guidance rather than code makes automation more accessible to non-experts.
 In \textit{Learning from Demonstration} (LfD), a robot derives its control policy by imitating the observed human behavior (e.g., kinesthetic teaching) instead of relying on hand-crafted code or trajectories \cite{billard2016learning, ARGALL2009469, CalinonIncrementalLearningGestures2007}.
 Building on this idea, \textit{Programming by Demonstration} (PbD) enables end-users to teach robots interactively through demonstrations, without writing any code or tuning parameters \cite{Billard2008, eiband2023collaborative, billard2016learning}.